hyperion-project/hyperion.ng/CONTRIBUTING.md

 // quick logging, when only one message exists and want no typing overhead - or usage in static functions Info( Logger::getInstance("LedDevice"), "Leddevice %s started", "PublicStreetLighting");

-// a bit mor complex - with printf like format
+// a bit more complex - with printf like format
 Info( log_main, "hello %s, you have %d messages", "Dax", 25);

 // conditional messages
 WarningIf( (value>threshold), log_main, "Alert, your value is greater then %d", threshold );
 ```
-The amount of "%" mus match with following arguments
+The amount of "%" must match with following arguments

 #### The Placeholders
  - %s for strings (this are cstrings, when having std::string use myStdString.c_str() to convert)